aregsar/aregsarblog/blog/2019/installing_php_on_macos/index.md

 Remember that we added `/usr/local/bin/` and  `/usr/local/sbin/` to our PATH variable so when we run the `php` or `pecl` commands we will execute the command that is symlinked to the proper version of the binary file we want to run.

-And since we are running the symlinked version of `pecl`, the php extensions that we install (or uninstall) will installed in the proper versions extenion file directory.
+And since we are running the symlinked version of `pecl`, the php extensions that we install (or uninstall) will installed in the proper version's extenion file directory.

 Running `php -v` we can see that the older version 7.2 is reported.